MultiOSDev/MultiOSDev/README.md

 - Working on vTerm, developers are very much appreciated

 - Experience in competitions such as Cyberpatriot and NCL Cyberskyline.
 Also have many years of experience in Linux systems
-- Also have experience using Blender
+- Also have experience using Blender (as seen on my youtube channel)

 - Currently taking Google's course on Cybersecurity